spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-disk-encryption.md

 8. In **Configure Pack**, select **Values** in pack details, and click the **\</\>** button to show the YAML editor.

-9. On the right-hand side, click the **Presets** drop-down Menu, and select the **Enable Encryption Using Customer-Managed Key** option.
+9. On the right-hand side, click the **Presets drop-down Menu**, and select the **Enable Encryption Using Customer-Managed Key** option.

 10. Scroll to the bottom of the YAML editor to view the additional configuration that was added.